 The factory defaults will include the default configuration and the original version of cOS Core that the product left the factory with.
-Any cOS Core upgrades that have been installed will be lost.

 This means:

 - Any cOS Core upgrades that have been performed since the product left the factory will be lost.
 An upgrade to a newer cOS Core version must be repeated. - The current cOS Core configuration will be lost but can be restored if a backup is available.